vanHeemstraSystems/nexus-repository-manager-3-with-docker-headstart/200/100/100/README.md

 ## 000 Prerequisites

-- Docker is installed, see https://github.com/vanHeemstraSystems/docker-quick-start-headstart
+- Docker Engine is installed, see https://github.com/vanHeemstraSystems/docker-quick-start-headstart
 - Docker Compose is installed, see

 ## 100 Installing Docker Image of Nexus